jonahclarsen/better-rental-data/README.md

 # Better Rental Data

-Existing sources of market-rate rental data in Canada, such as the (Rentals.ca National Rent Report)[https://rentals.ca/national-rent-report], are not very accurate for some cities, namely those cities with very few (and/or very unrepresentative) listings on Rentals.ca.
+Existing sources of market-rate rental data in Canada, such as the [Rentals.ca National Rent Report](https://rentals.ca/national-rent-report), are not very accurate for some cities, namely those cities with very few (and/or very unrepresentative) listings on Rentals.ca.

 Without accuate market-rate rental data, it's hard to know how effective policies aimed at making rentals more affordable are.